jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 />

 Spot a bear in a green vest, and you’ve found Mitchell Hardware.
-Step inside this 1898 general store for a dose of nostalgia—it’s stocked with everything from birdhouses to barbecue sauce to boating gear and doubles as an attraction itself.
+Step inside this 1898 general store for a dose of nostalgia.
+It’s stocked with everything from birdhouses to barbecue sauce to boating gear and doubles as an attraction itself.

 Nearby, The Birthplace of Pepsi marks the spot where a local pharmacist concocted the drink in 1898.
-Check out vintage artifacts—Pepsi lunch boxes, international bottles, even a Mountain Dew hillbilly mural—then grab a Pepsi float and popcorn at the soda shop.
+Check out vintage artifacts like Pepsi lunch boxes, international bottles, even a Mountain Dew hillbilly mural.
+Then grab a Pepsi float and popcorn at the soda shop.

 <img